noahshinn/reflexion/README.md

-# Reflexion: Language Agents with Verbal Reinforcement Learning [NeurIPS 2023]
+# [NeurIPS 2023] Reflexion: Language Agents with Verbal Reinforcement Learning

-This repo holds the code, demos, and logs for [Reflexion: Language Agents with Verbal Reinforcement Learning](https://arxiv.org/abs/2303.11366) by Noah Shinn, Federico Cassano, Edward Berman, Beck Labash, Ashwin Gopinath, Karthik Narasimhan, Shunyu Yao.
+This repo holds the code, demos, and log files for [Reflexion: Language Agents with Verbal Reinforcement Learning](https://arxiv.org/abs/2303.11366) by Noah Shinn, Federico Cassano, Edward Berman, Ashwin Gopinath, Karthik Narasimhan, Shunyu Yao.

 ![Reflexion RL diagram](./figures/reflexion_rl.png)

 ![Reflexion tasks](./figures/reflexion_tasks.png)

-We release the LeetcodeHardGym [here](https://github.com/GammaTauAI/leetcode-hard-gym)
+We have released the LeetcodeHardGym [here](https://github.com/GammaTauAI/leetcode-hard-gym)

 ### To Run: reasoning (HotPotQA)
-We provide a set of notebooks to easily run, explore, and interact with the results of the reasoning experiments.
+We have provided a set of notebooks to easily run, explore, and interact with the results of the reasoning experiments.
 Each experiment consists of a random sample of 100 questions from the HotPotQA distractor dataset.
 Each question in the sample is attempted by an agent with a specific type and reflexion strategy.

 #### Setup